renemarc/home-assistant-config/gtfs/README.md

 ## Speed-up solutions

 The way to regain speed is to add missing indexes and delete all schedule data for every stops you don't need.
 You'll end up with a speedy database that can handle multiple queries per second.
-[This thread](https://community.home-assistant.io/t/faster-gtfs-schedule-lookups/37624) discussses it.
+[This thread](https://community.home-assistant.io/t/faster-gtfs-schedule-lookups/37624) discusses it.

 Ideally do perform the following steps on a better machine, like a Docker build of Home Assistant on your desktop computer.
 Mind you, you could still use a Raspberry Pi but it will just take longer to do all those steps and it will bore you to death.